colindean/plaintextaccounting_workshop/0000_introduction.md

 Time breakdown:

 * 45 minutes: Presentation of GAAP, double-entry accounting basics, `ledger` format basics, and why `ledger`
-* 5 minutes: break!
+* 10 minutes: Q&A and break
 * 45 minutes: Collecting data, experimenting with `ledger`
-* 5 minutes: break!
+* 5 minutes: break
-* 50 minutes: Building and automating reports
+* 45 minutes: Building and automating reports

 If any time remains, you can work through an optional module exploring time tracking using `ledger`.